Alecu Constantinescu: World War I

 Following the start of World War I, Alecu Constantinescu supported the neutrality of Romania and joined the pacifist movement.
 He led the proceedings of the August 1914 extraordinary Congress of the PSDR that adopted a strong anti-war declaration, and participated in the July 1915 Bucharest Inter-Balkan Socialist Conference that adopted a similar position.
 Constantinescu and the PSDR also supported the resolutions of the Zimmerwald Conference.
 In August 1916, after Romania joined the war on the side of the Entente, he was the founder and leader of a Central Committee for anti-war and anti-imperialist action.
 The attitude of the party led the Romanian authorities to outlaw it.
-As Romania was rapidly overrun by the forces of the Central Powers during the autumn on 1916, the Romanian government and an important part of the Romanian elite took refuge in Iaşi, in eastern Romania.
+As Romania was rapidly overrun by the forces of the Central Powers during the autumn on 1916, the Romanian government and an important part of the Romanian elite took refuge in Iași, in eastern Romania.
 Constantinescu chose to stay in German-occupied Bucharest, where he attempted to reorganise the socialist movement.
 He succeeded in creating a clandestine "maximalist faction", favourable to the Bolsheviks, and continued to spread anti-war propaganda.
 In 1917 Constantinescu and Frimu attended the Socialist Conference in Stockholm, and afterwards Constantinescu left for the newly-Soviet Russia, while Frimu returned to Romania.